What is digital commerce in the era of CX?

 In its’ most simple definition, digital commerce provides the ability for consumers to buy services and products online, without having to speak to or contact anyone – it’s an entirely independent experience for the customer.
 And as we know, within a few clicks of the mouse, nearly anything you want can be delivered to your doorstep.

-Modern digital commerce encompasses all of the touchpoints and processes throughout the entire consumer journey.
+Modern commerce encompasses all of the touchpoints and processes throughout the entire consumer journey.
 This means that all of the tools, processes, and technologies used to create the online offer are critical to the overall definition.

 Some of the facets of the modern definition of digital commerce include: